citrix/terraform-provider-citrix/docs/resources/machine_catalog.md

 - `network_device` (String) Name or Id of the network device.

+<a id="nestedatt--provisioning_scheme--nutanix_machine_config"></a>
+### Nested Schema for `provisioning_scheme.nutanix_machine_config`

+Required:

+- `container` (String) The name of the container where the virtual machines' identity disks will be placed.
+- `cores_per_cpu_count` (Number) The number of cores per processor that virtual machines created from the provisioning scheme should use.
+- `cpu_count` (Number) The number of processors that virtual machines created from the provisioning scheme should use.
+- `master_image` (String) The name of the master image that will be the template for all virtual machines in this catalog.
+- `memory_mb` (Number) The maximum amount of memory that virtual machines created from the provisioning scheme should use.

 <a id="nestedatt--provisioning_scheme--vsphere_machine_config"></a>
 ### Nested Schema for `provisioning_scheme.vsphere_machine_config`

 Required:

-- `cpu_count` (Number) The number of processors that virtual machines created from the provisioning scheme should use
+- `cpu_count` (Number) The number of processors that virtual machines created from the provisioning scheme should use.
 - `master_image_vm` (String) The name of the virtual machine that will be used as master image.
 This property is case sensitive.
 - `memory_mb` (Number) The maximum amount of memory that virtual machines created from the provisioning scheme should use.